mapra99/feedbackr/README.md

 git clone git@github.com:mapra99/feedbackr.git
 ```

+2. Start the docker deamon if you haven't

-2. Ask for the development key to get the rails credentials and run the setup script
+3. Ask for the development key to get the rails credentials and run the setup script
 ```bash
 bin/dev/setup <THE KEY>
 ```

-3. Start the app
+4. Start the app
 ```bash
 bin/dev/start
 ```